 Many firms are just way too slow at following up.

-If all your competition follows the average and call leads back in 42 hours, then that alone shows you why it’s important to get back to leads quickly.
+If all of your competitors follow the average and call prospects back in 42 hours, then it’s guaranteed they will steal business from you.
+That alone shows you why it’s important to get back to leads quickly.

-If you’re serious about increasing revenue, take the advantage that’s within your grasp.
+If you’re serious about increasing revenue, take the opportunity that’s within your grasp.

 How Quickly Should You Contact Leads?